vinc/moros/doc/syscalls.md

 This list is unstable and subject to change between versions of MOROS.

-Each syscall is documented with its raw interface and its high-level Rust API wrapper.
+Each syscall is documented with its high-level Rust API wrapper and details of the raw interface when needed.

 Any reference to a slice in the arguments (like `&str` or `&[u8]`) will need to be converted into a pointer and a length for the raw syscall.

 Any negative number returned by a raw syscall indicates that an error has occurred.
-In the higher-level API, this will be typically converted to an `Option` or a `Result` type.
+In the high-level API, this will be typically converted to an `Option` or a `Result` type.

-At the lowest level a syscalls follows the System V ABI convention with the syscall number set in the `RAX` register, and its arguments in the `RDI`, `RSI`, `RDX`, and `R8` registers.
-The `RAX` register is used for the return value.
+At the lowest level a syscall follows the System V ABI convention with its number set in the `RAX` register, and its arguments in the `RDI`, `RSI`, `RDX`, and `R8` registers.
+The `RAX` register is reused for the return value.

 Hello world example in assembly using the `WRITE` and `EXIT` syscalls: